Boarding Inquiry form coming soon. Book your dogs stay: email@example.com

 Diabetes Alert Dogs (DADs) are trained to alert to the high and low changes in your blood glucose level.
 They are not a replacement for any equipment or protocols being used by you.
 In general, the nose of a dog is thousands of times more powerful than any human.
 Diabetes alert dogs can smell your blood sugar dropping or spiking out of range and alert you, the owner/handler, in advance of a crisis.
 Our findings, with DADs and their owners, have provided us with important feedback and that is the 'alert' is often significantly in advance of glucometer reading/testing.
 DADs are trained to 'alert' their you to the onset of this change and to keep alerting you (or a caregiver if the diabetic is a child) until the condition is corrected or until you receive the help you need.

-Our training programs range from 18-24 months.
+Jody Filonovich is the head of our Service Dog Training Program.
+These training programs range from 18-24 months.
 During this time, we work one-on-one with you to ensure that your dog has all of the training needed to function as a service dog and you are set up for success.

 This includes the scent detection training (several hundred hours of work) in which we exclusively use your scent samples to individualize the training of the dog for you.